danbev/learning-ai/notes/llama.md

 (gdb) p ids
 $12 = std::vector of length 13, capacity 13 = {0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12}
 ```
-And by the way the batch in this case looks like this:
+And by the way the `llama_batch` in this case looks like this:
 ```console
 (gdb) p batch
 $13 = (const llama_batch &) @0x7fffffffd640: {n_tokens = 13, token = 0x555555b329f0, embd = 0x0, pos = 0x555555b2cff0,